GTEC-UDC/rosftm/README.md

 ```

 The launcher accepts the parameter *serial*, that points to the port where the ESP32 is connected.
 By default: */dev/ttyUSB0*.

+## Cite

+The code in this repository is related to the following work:

+*V. Barral Vales, O. C. Fernández, T. Domínguez-Bolaño, C. J. Escudero and J. A. García-Naya, "Fine Time Measurement for the Internet of Things: A Practical Approach Using ESP32," in IEEE Internet of Things Journal, vol. 9, no. 19, pp. 18305-18318, 1 Oct.1, 2022, doi: 10.1109/JIOT.2022.3158701.*

+If you make use of this code, a citation is appreciated.